 Why do I need so many dental x-rays?

-I get asked everyday should why I need a dental x-rays.
-I tell the patient that is the only way I can see between the teeth.
-Dental decay can be the fastest growing oral pathology.
+I get asked every day” why do I need dental x-rays”.
+I tell the patient that “it is the only way I can see between the teeth”.
+Dental decay can be the fastest-growing oral pathology.

-What needs to occur to get a cavity?
+What needs to occur in your mouth to get a cavity?
 To get a cavity you need three things:

 - The bacteria need a food source.
 The bacteria can digest most of the foods we eat.
-So anything other than water eventually allows bacteria to digest then secret acid as the byproduct of their digestion which causes dental decay.
+So anything other than water eventually allows bacteria to digest and then secrete acid as the byproduct of their digestion which causes dental decay.

-Our jobs as dentist is to try to look for the small decay and remove so that they don’t turn into large problems will could lead to tooth loss.
-We need x-rays to do that searching.
+Our job as dentists, hygienists, and staff is to try to look for the small decay and remove it so that they don’t turn into large problems which could lead to tooth loss.
+We need x-rays to complete that mission.
 The radiation absorbed by dental x-rays is minimum and less if wearing a lead shield.
-The amount of radiation is less then we get by walking outside for any extended time and much less then flying cross country or sun tanning.
+The amount of radiation is less than we get by walking outside for an extended time and much less than flying cross country or sun tanning.

-In summary, unless you brush and floss after each time anything other than water gets into your mouth you should have x-rays to look for decay.
-And remember that serial x-rays gives us the ability to tract if the decay process is progressing into a situation needed to address.
+In summary, unless you brush and floss after each time anything other than water gets into your mouth, you should have x-rays to look for decay.
+And remember that serial x-rays give us the ability to track if the decay process is progressing into a situation needed to address.
 I will discuss the actual technical process of taking, reading and interpreting dental x-rays in a later blog.
-The reality is that a slight angulation change can obscure the view so serial x-rays help expose past decay process hidden by normal variations in dental x-ray taking process.
+The reality is that a slight angulation change can obscure the view so serial x-rays help expose past decay processes hidden by normal variations in dental x-ray-taking process.

 Comments are closed.